Ángel López (football manager)

-Miguel Ángel López Pérez (born 5 April 1983) former Spanish football coach and the manager of Uzbekistan Super League club Surkhon Termez.
+Ángel López Pérez (born 5 April 1983) is a Spanish professional football manager and former player who is the manager of Greek Super League club Volos.

 Playing career

 Born in Madrid, López represented Vicálvaro, Roma and San Fernando Henares as a youth before retiring at the age of 18 to start his studies.

-Coaching career
+Managerial career

-After retiring, he started working as a fitness coach at CD Coslada, subsequently having the same role at Internacional de Madrid, San Fernando CD and Getafe CF B.
+After retiring, he started working as a fitness coach at Coslada, subsequently having the same role at Internacional de Madrid, San Fernando and Getafe B.

 In 2007, López was included in Michael Laudrup's squad in Getafe's first team, again as a fitness coach.

 López followed Cosmin Contra to Getafe, Guangzhou R&F and Al Shabab Al Arabi Club Dubai, always as his assistant.
-In July 2017, he returned to Spain to work as Javier Casquero's assistant at Recreativo de Huelva, but was appointed manager in November after Casquero's dismissal.
+In July 2017, he returned to Spain to work as Javier Casquero's assistant at Recreativo, but was appointed manager in November after Casquero's dismissal.

 López was sacked by Recre on 11 February 2018, and on 10 October, he took over the Equatorial Guinea national team manager role.
 On 28 September 2019, he resigned from the Nzalang.

 On 27 December 2019, López was named at the helm of Ecuadorian club Delfín for the ensuing campaign.
 He was dismissed after three league matches.

-In September 2020 he became manager of Greek club Volos.
+In September 2020, he became manager of Greek club Volos.
 On 20 April 2021, he was released with a mutual agreement from Volos.

-In May 2021 he moved to Atromitos.
-In January 2022 he became the manager of Uzbekistan Super League club Surkhon Termez.
+In May 2021, he moved to Atromitos.
+He later managed Uzbekistan Super League club Surkhon Termez and Cypriot club Ethnikos Achna.

+In November 2023, he returned to Volos.